vitringr/vault/nodes/Determinant.md

 ---

-The determinant is a single number that describes how much a transformation scales areas in 2D space or volumes in ≥3D space.
+The determinant is a [[Scalar]] value that describes how much a transformation scales areas in 2D space or volumes in ≥3D space.

 - **Determinant > 0**: The transformation preserves the orientation of the space.
 The number itself is the scaling factor.
 - **Determinant < 0**: The transformation reverses the orientation of the space.
 The absolute value of the number is the scaling factor.